VolkanSah/Human-like-Instagram-Unfollower/README.md

 ## Disclaimer
 ⚠️ This script is for educational purposes and personal use only ⚠️ The user is responsible for complying with Instagram's terms of service and any applicable laws.
 The author of this script is not responsible for any consequences resulting from the use or misuse of this script.

+**I appreciate your support and would be grateful if you could share this project with others and give me a "star" on GitHub or become a sponsor.**

 ## Copyright
 Volkan Kücükbudak